General Information

 Course Mission

-Ever wonder about the big international questions of the day like why is China so successful, do we need a Canadian industrial policy, did Trump make America great again, was USMCA a good deal for Canada, will COVID-19 bring back supply chains from East Asia, will sanctions against Russia or China work, and what is driving inflation?
-Do you wonder what your business should be addressing as it enters China or rushes to protect itself from foreign competitors?
-This course provides an overarching framework for answering these questions using pragmatic examples that highlight the key business and legal issues.
+This course will introduce overarching economic frameworks and apply them to pragmatic examples of business and legal issues that feature in today’s news.
+Ever wonder about big international questions like why is China so successful?
+Do we need a Canadian industrial policy?
+Did Trump make America great again?
+Was USMCA a good deal for Canada?
+Will COVID-19 bring back supply chains from East Asia?
+Will sanctions against Russia or China work?
+What is driving inflation?
+Moreover, do you wonder what your business should be addressing as it enters China or rushes to protect itself from foreign competitors?
+This class will provide empirical context and economic tools to help students answer these questions for themselves.

 Course Scope

 The course kicks off with an in-depth look at doing business in China.
 We then develop a rich framework for thinking about how innovation builds core competencies that enhance a business’s international competitiveness.
-We also examine a business’s choice of where to develop products and where to produced them (global value chains).
+We also examine global value chains, which determine a business’s choice of where to develop products and explains “clusters” of industry-specific capabilities.
 With this framework in place, we draw out key business implications.
 We also use the framework to address the broader questions raised above in the “Course Mission”.
 At least one lecture will be devoted to international trade law and how it can be used by your business.
-We conclude with a simple model of hedging in financial markets to discuss the determinants of exchange rates and inflation.
+We conclude with a simple model to understand how hedging in international financial markets affects exchange rates and inflation.

 Class discussion is central.
 Also, there is a group project in which you will pick a company that is faltering in the face of Chinese competition and you will develop a strategic plan forward.